Capture of New Orleans: Jacksonian democracy and manifest destiny

 A formative event in the early history of New Orleans was the 1815 Battle of New Orleans.
 Fought during the War of 1812, the battle's American victory led by General Andrew Jackson enhanced his political career.
 Along with Martin Van Buren, he founded the Democratic Party.
 Jackson began a new political movement now known as the Jacksonian democracy.

 This new direction in American politics had a profound influence on the development of New Orleans and the American Southwest.
 One of these developments was the construction of Fort Jackson, Louisiana, a star fort suggested by and named after Jackson.
 This fortress was intended to support Fort St. Philip and bar the Mississippi Delta from invasion.

 The presidents of the Jacksonian democracy supported the concept of manifest destiny, greatly expanding acquisition of territory in the American Southwest and the support of international trade, along with the expansion of slavery.
 This powerful political movement also produced sectional tension between the northern and southern portions of the United States, resulting in the creation of the Whig Party to oppose the new Democratic Party.
 As the political rivalry between the Jacksonian Democrats and the Whigs intensified, the Republican Party was founded, to counter the spread of slavery into states produced by territorial conquests of the Jacksonian Democrats.
 The victory of Abraham Lincoln, the Republican presidential candidate, in the election of 1860, resulted in the secession crisis and was a catalyst to the American Civil War.

 The Pelican Flag used as a Louisiana militia rally symbol from 1860 to early 1861.
 This is a later "Federal" version.

-By the year 1860, New Orleans was in a position of unprecedented economic, military, and political power.
-The Mexican–American War, along with the annexation of Texas, had made New Orleans even more of a springboard for expansion.
-The California Gold Rush contributed another share to local wealth.
-The electrical telegraph arrived in New Orleans in 1848, and the completion of the New Orleans, Jackson and Great Northern Railroad from New Orleans to Canton, Mississippi, a distance of over 200 mi, added another dimension to local transportation.

-The combination of all these factors resulted in an increase in the price of prime field hands of 21 per cent in 1848, and further increases as the value of the domestic slave trade grew through the 1850s.
-By 1860, New Orleans was one of the greatest ports in the world, with 33 different steamship lines and trade worth 500 million dollars passing through the city.
-As far as population, the city outnumbered any other city in the South, and was larger than the four next-largest Southern cities combined, with an estimated population of 168,675.